Notre Dame Academy (Toledo, Ohio)

 Notre Dame Academy is an all-girls Catholic high school located in Toledo, Ohio.
 It is within the Roman Catholic Diocese of Toledo and is sponsored by the Sisters of Notre Dame.
 The academy was founded in 1904 and is fully accredited by the Ohio State Department of Education, and the Ohio Catholic Schools Accrediting Association (OCSAA).
-The school president is Mrs. Kim Grilliot and the principal is Mrs. Sarah Cullum.
+The school president is Mrs. Kim Grilliot and the principal is Mrs. Andrea Zimmerman.

 Notre Dame Academy offers a variety of clubs and extracurricular activities, such as Global Concerns, various language clubs, Current Events club and the popular speech team and Fall musical.
 Notre Dame Academy offers a variety of athletics as well, such as crew, golf, soccer, tennis, basketball and swimming.